intellimat/sorting-visualizer-v2/README.md

 ### Docker

-Github actions have been configured so that a new image is pushed to my docker hub account every time a commit has been pushed.
+Github actions have been configured so that a new image is pushed to my docker hub account every time a commit has been pushed. <br>
-You can pull the image by typing _docker pull intellimat/sorting-visualizer-v2:latest_ and run it with a command like _docker run -d -p 80:80 intellimat/sorting-visualizer-v2:latest_
+You can pull the image from the Docker hub: _docker pull intellimat/sorting-visualizer-v2:latest_ <br> and run it with a command like: _docker run -d -p 80:80 intellimat/sorting-visualizer-v2:latest_ <br>
-You should be able to now see the application running on _localhost_.
+You should now be able to see the application running on _localhost_. <br>
-Docker registry: _Docker Hub_

 Docker Image: _intellimat/sorting-visualizer-v2_

 ### Deployment